 There are many fun activities for all types of travelers in any of the rainforests found in Costa Rica.
 See the nature for yourself or let us set up a custom tour with a professional guide.
 Go zip lining in the cloud forests of Monteverde or kayaking through the rivers and rainforests of Tortuguero.
 Go birding throughout the dry forests of Guanacaste or relax at a tropical lodge in the Osa Peninsula.

-Rainforests of every type, form an excellent base for life to thrive.
+Rainforests of every type form an excellent base for life to thrive.
 Six percent of the world’s biodiversity (Plants and Animals) call these rainforests home.
 Costa Rica is home to 500,000 species, about 300,000 of them being insects.
-Canopies of the forest can grow to 200ft in height or 60 meters giving lots of shelter for animals to roam.

 Costa Rica rainforests also hold some of the most endangered species of wildlife, Including the jaguars and Baird’s Tapir.
 However due to deforestation or destruction of habitat, they, unfortunately, have dwindled in the past years.